francespinnock/francespinnock.github.io/_pages/cv.md

 <br />

-b.
-1990, Bristol, UK
-Lives and works in London, UK
+Frances Pinnock (b.
+1990, Bristol, UK) is a visual artist living and working in London, UK.
 <br />